 - ⅓ cup sour cream

-- 1 cup crumbled cotija cheese divided
+- 1 cup crumbled cotija cheese (divided, substitute feta if you can't find it)

 - ½ teaspoon cayenne pepper